-Lecture 2 hours; Laboratory 2 hours.
 (Same as GIS 32.
 Credit not given for both courses.)

-Recommended Preparation: Geography 31 or GIS 31, and Computer Science 501.
+Recommended Preparation: Geography 31 or GIS 31, and Computer

-A brief survey of GIS fundamentals including hands-on experience using hardware/software.
-Emphasis on vector-based data using ArcView and an introduction to hands-on work with raster-based data using ArcView Spatial Analysis Module.
+A brief survey of GIS Fundamentals, emphasizing hands-on experience using computer hardware and GIS software.
+Emphasis on vector-based data using and an introduction to hands-on work with raster-based data using Spatial Analysis modules.
+(Currently using ESRI's ArcGIS software: versions upgraded to maintain currency with industry software usage.)

-33 Intermediate GIS Applications: ArcView (3) CSU
+Intermediate GIS Applications: ArcView (3) CSU

-Lecture 2 hours; laboratory 2 hours.
 (Same as GIS 33.
 Credit not given for both courses.)

 Recommended Preparation: Geography 32 or GIS 32.

-Application of GIS fundamentals and Arc View software to a sernesterlong project, from inception and initial planning to data acquisition and final project design, using census and other real-world data.
-Use of Avenues, Spatial Analyst, and Network Analyst extensions.
+More in-depth use of GIS software and familiarization with more advanced GIS software operations.
+Application of GIS fundamentals and software skills to a semester-long project, from inception and initial planning to data acquisition and final project design, using census and/or other real-world data.
+Depending on selected project, possible use of 3-D, Spatial Analysis, Network Analysis, Model Building, and other modules.
+(Currently using ESRI's ArcGIS software: versions upgraded to maintain currency with industry software usage.)